bucketeer-io/bucketeer-docs/docs/getting-started/create-an-account.md

 ---
-title: Create an Account
+title: Invite a Member
-slug: /getting-started/create-an-account
+slug: /getting-started/invite-a-member
-description: This page guides the Admin on how to create a Bucketeer account.
+description: This page guides the Admin on how to invite members to your Bucketeer organization.
-tags: ['guide', 'account', 'create']
+tags: ['guide', 'member', 'invite']
 ---

 import CenteredImg from '@site/src/components/centered-img/CenteredImg';

-Bucketeer allows you to manage and track data related to different environments.
-To begin using Bucketeer, you need an account.
-For additional information regarding the available account types on Bucketeer, check the [Bucketeer account types](../best-practice/account-types).
-Ask the project administrator to create an account if you're a new team member.
+To begin using Bucketeer, team members need to be invited to your organization.
+Organization Admins and Owners can invite new members and assign them appropriate roles and environment access.

+If you're a new team member, ask your organization administrator to invite you.

+## Inviting a Member

-The following steps show how to create an account as an Admin.
+The following steps show how to invite a member as an Admin or Owner:

-1. Click on the gear icon on the sidebar menu.
+1. Click on the gear icon on the bottom of the sidebar menu.
-2. Select **Members**.
+2. Select **Members** from the Access section.
-3. Click **+ Invite Member** button to add a new account.
+3. Click **+ Invite Member** button.

 <CenteredImg
   imgURL='img/getting-started/create-bucketeer-account-1.png'
-  alt='Account navigate menu'
+  alt='Navigate to Members'
   wSize='100%'
 />